 Executive Summary

-Professional-grade AI coding for 15–20 hours per week now costs roughly €25/month, stays online even when one provider hiccups, and does not need a €150/month inference budget.
-The June 2026 update to our OpenCode + Oh My OpenAgent stack is built on three realisations:
+Professional-grade AI coding for 15–20 hours per week now lands closer to €20/month than €30/month, stays online when one provider hiccups, and does not need a €150/month inference budget.
+The June 2026 update to our OpenCode + Oh My OpenAgent stack is built on three simple decisions:

 What Is Oh My OpenAgent?